bintabah/Ticketio-Frontend/README.md

 ## **3. How to Start the Project 🚀**

 #### ⚠️ **Prerequisites**
+a0) YOU MUST HAVE EXECUTED THE STEP INSTALLATIONS OF THE [BACKEND](https://gitlab2.istic.univ-rennes1.fr/sir/ticketio_back.git) BEFORE

 a) **Docker Engine 🐳**
 > Used to run Node.js, npm, and Angular CLI in a consistent environment.